The energy cost of inference at scale

 The arithmetic of scale

 At current efficiency levels, this trajectory requires building power generation capacity equivalent to several small countries.
 Not datacenters.
 Power plants.
-The infrastructure commitments being made by Microsoft, Google, Amazon, and Meta collectively amount to tens of billions of dollars in energy procurement, including reviving nuclear plants, signing long-term deals with renewable developers, and in some cases simply building gas-fired generation.
+The infrastructure commitments being made by Microsoft, Google, Amazon, and Meta collectively amount to tens of billions of dollars in energy procurement, including reviving nuclear plants (Microsoft signed a twenty-year deal to restart a reactor at Three Mile Island), signing long-term deals with renewable developers, and in some cases simply building gas-fired generation.
+The emissions accounting on some of these arrangements is going to be interesting.

-The energy cost of inference at scale is not a footnote in AI's development story.
-It is a constraint.
-And like most constraints, it will not be solved by doing the same thing harder.
-It will be solved by doing something different.
+The energy cost of inference at scale is a binding constraint on AI's development, and like most constraints, it will be solved by doing something different.

-In a companion piece, we look at what that different thing might be: the emerging class of specialised silicon that abandons the GPU's generality entirely, and what the AI landscape looks like when the model becomes the chip.
+In a companion piece, we look at what that different thing might be: the emerging class of specialised silicon that abandons the GPU's generality entirely, and what changes when the model becomes the chip.

 ← Back to Writing